-“partner” has the meaning given to the term “spouse” in the SIS Act section 10.
+partner has the meaning given to the term “spouse” in the SIS Act section 10.

 [Regulation 65BA inserted in Gazette 8 Jul 2008 p.
 3219.]

 65BB.
 Member may split contributions with partner

 (1) A West State Super Member for whom splittable contributions have been made to the West State Super Scheme may apply to the Board to transfer some or all of those contributions for the benefit of the Member’s partner, and subject to this regulation the Board is to accept the application.